North Sails RESOURCES

 2. Center the Mast Side to Side

-To aid in centering the mast laterally in the boat, place a pencil mark 8’ (96”) back from the stem fitting at the shear (hull-deck intersection) on each side.
+To aid in centering the mast laterally in the boat, place a pencil mark 96” (2440mm) back from the stem fitting (bow) on the rail of each side of the boat.
 Make sure your lower shrouds are loose.
-Next, hoist a tape measure on the jib halyard, secure the halyard and measure to the pencil marks you made on the shear.
+Next, hoist a tape measure on the jib halyard, secure the halyard and measure to the pencil marks you made on the rail.
 Adjust the Upper Shroud lengths until the measurement is even on each side of the boat.
-This indicates your mast is centered and the halyard to shear lengths are the same from side-to-side.
+This indicates your mast is centered.
 Sight up the back of the mast to ensure the mast is straight.
 If it is not straight, check to make sure your boat is level on the trailer or in the water.
 If you must choose between straight or centered, choose straight.

 NOTE: The tape measure only needs to be hoisted a short distance since the measurements are relative to each other and the actual lengths are not important.

 3. Set the Base Shroud Tension

 Set the base shroud tension with your backstay detached at the transom.
-The base tension for the upper shrouds is 16 and the lower shrouds is 10 minus one full turn on the PT-2 gauge (note, 7 on the gauge is barely reading).
+The base tension for the upper shrouds is 19 and the lower shrouds is 7 on the PT-2 gauge (note, 7 on the gauge is barely reading).
 While adding tension to get to the base setting, occasionally sight up the sail track on the aft side of the mast to ensure the length of the spar is straight.
 If the mast track has any side bend or curve, adjust the shrouds to bring the mast into column.

 4. Checking for proper Pre-Bend

 After setting the shroud tensions at 19 on the uppers and 7 on the lowers, check that the mast has the proper pre-bend (aft bend) by pulling the main halyard down taught to the bottom of the mast track near the gooseneck (see pic).
-The pre-bend distance between the back of the mast track and the front of the main halyard (at the spreaders) should be between 1.” and 2.5”.
+The pre-bend distance between the back of the mast track and the front of the main halyard just above spreaders) should be between 1.5” and 2”.